 Gall's Law - We Devs Are the Issue

-We developers, ever the architects of the abstract, often craft code that rivals a spider’s web in complexity and cunning.
+We developers, architects of the abstract (corny, sorry), often craft code that rivals a spider’s web in complexity and cunning.
 But, what if this inclination towards intricacy is our pitfall?
 Let’s explore why simplicity, encapsulated by Gall's Law, is crucial in developing effective systems.

 Understanding Gall’s Law